alex-sandercock/Binx/docs/src/commands/qtl.md

 > **Important:** The input file must contain a `threshold` column.
 Use `binx gwas --threshold` to generate results with thresholds, or `binx threshold` to calculate thresholds separately.

+> **Tip:** If your results file doesn't have a threshold column, see [Adding Thresholds to Existing Results](threshold.md#adding-thresholds-to-existing-results) for instructions on how to add one.

 ## Options

 | Option | Default | Description |